nest-desktop/nest-desktop/docs/developer/command-API.rst

 This documentation guide provides detailed information about the command ``nest-desktop``.

-Show usage for the command :code:`nest-desktop`
+Show the usage of the :code:`nest-desktop` command:

 .. code-block:: bash

   nest-desktop

-Options for :code:`nest-desktop`
+Options for :code:`nest-desktop`:

 .. code-block:: bash